-- 1. Develop a governance process for the storage of documents and reports - 2.
-Develop a data classification model for the different types of data generated by the organization - 3.
-Identify the business requirements for a document management system - 4.
-Conduct a RFP process to identify an appropriate solution which can fulfil the Board's requirements - 5.
-Deploy the Document Management System via a PoC - 6.
-Collect results from the PoC, which can then be used to update the solution offering - 7.
-Deploy the solution for all employees

-As a part of the Document Management Strategy, the Board should look to deploy additional information and communication strategies to communicate with the employees,
+J evelop a a Document & Strate Record Management Owner (Person, Goverr ning Body) erprise itecture Details locument storage and gov orage and retrieval vernance process, identify releva ant tools to b e used for Estimated Duration 24 months Value (High, Medium, Low) High Effort (High, Mediu um, Low) High Key Activ ities Develop a go Develop a da Identify the Conduct a RI Deploy the D Collect result Deploy the s As a part of the strategies to cor 2.
+Develop a data classification model for the different types of data generated by the organization 3.
+Identify the business requirements for a document management system 4.
+Conduct a RFP process to identify an appropriate solution which can fulfil the Board's requirements 5.
+Deploy the Document Management System via a PoC 5.
+Collect results from the PoC, which can then be used to update the solution offering 7.
+Deploy the solution for all employees As a part of the Document Management Strategy, the Board should look to deploy additional information and communication strategies to communicate with the employees, of frequentlyThe Board sh of frequently asked questions Create how tWorkflows ca Create how to videos to help employees solve some frequent issues (especially with Trillium, SAP, etc.)